shivajipotnuru/CodingNinjas-Data-Structures-Algorithms-Using-Java/README.md

 # Data-Structures-Algorithms-using-java
-I would Strongly Recommend to try the Solution Yourself first than Seeing the Solution.
+### I Would Strongly Recommend You to try the Solution Yourself first than Seeing the Solution.